Tracardi/tracardi-api/manual/en/docs/flow/actions/elastic_email_contact_add_action.md

 #### Form fields

 - Elastic Email resource - please select your Elastic Email resource.
 It should contain:
-    - Elastic Email Client api key
+- Elastic Email Client Public Account ID
 - Email address - please type in the path to the email address of your new contact.
 - Additional fields - you can add optional mapping for your contact, for example **lastname: profile@traits.public.last_name**.
-Remember to use field aliases from Elastic Email.
+Remember to use field aliases from Elastic Email. https://elasticemail.com/developers/api-documentation/web-api-v2#Contact_Add
-- Overwrite with blank - you can overwrite the fields that are not mentioned in configuration, with empty values.
-ON - overwrite with empty, OFF - do not do so.

 #### JSON configuration